About The Tea Plant

 The Tea Plant

-Climate and geographic location, including altitude and soil, all play a role in determining the quality of tea.
-The plant flourishes in tropical and subtropical climates with abundant rainfall and rich soil and prefers altitudes between 2000 and 6500 feet.
-The finest quality teas typically grow at higher elevations where the cool climate slows growth, allowing more concentrated flavors to develop in the leaves.
+Climate and geographic location, including altitude and soil, all play a role in determining the quality of tea leaves.
+The plant flourishes in tropical and subtropical climates with abundant rainfall, rich soil, and prefers altitudes between 2000 and 6500 feet.
+The finest quality tea plants typically grow at higher elevations where the cool climate slows growth, allowing more concentrated flavors to develop in the tea leaves.
 However, many good teas also grow at low elevations near sea level.
 The tea industry uses generations of vegetative propagation and leaf cuttings from the best plants to clone productive bushes that yield superior tasting tea.

 It takes around two to three thousand tea leaves to produce one pound of finished tea product.